pauladobre/My-Work/JavaScript/Weather App/README.md

 Finally, the weather application is designed to be responsive on mobile devices.

 ## Installation
-To install and run the application on your local machine, follow these steps:
+To install and run the application:

-Clone the repository from GitHub
+*Clone the repository from GitHub
-Navigate to the project directory in the terminal Install dependencies by running npm install
+*Navigate to the project directory in the terminal *Install dependencies by running npm install
-Run the development server by running npm run dev Access the application in your browser at  http://localhost:5174/
+*Run the development server by running npm run dev *Access the application in your browser with the provided link

 ## Technologies Used
-HTML
+*HTML
-CSS
+*CSS
-JavaScript
+*JavaScript
-Vite.js
+*Vite.js

-APIs Used
+## APIs Used
-Open Weather API
+*Open Weather API